QCD thermalization: Ab initio approaches and interdisciplinary connections

-Importantly, for moderately strong couplings $\lambda>1$, equilibration becomes solely a function of $\wtilde$.
-This allows the mapping of the equilibration scales into physical units for a desired value of $\upeta/s$ and entropy density as indicated by \Eq{eq:wt2t}.

 Figure \ref{fig:ploteprlv2} shows the total energy density (red solid line), gluon energy density (green dotted line) and quark energy density (blue dashed line) as a function of time.
-Gluons which dominate initially are quickly overtaken by quarks and the approximate chemical equilibrium energy ratios are reached by $\tau = 1.5\, \text{fm}/c$.
-This supports assumption of chemical equilibrium in the lattice equation of state used in hydrodynamic simulations of the quark-gluon plasma.
+Gluons, which dominate initially, are quickly overtaken by quarks and the approximate chemical equilibrium energy ratios are reached by $\tau = 1.5\, \text{fm}/c$.
+This supports an assumption of chemical equilibrium in the lattice equation of state used in hydrodynamic simulations of the quark-gluon plasma.

-Finally, an important piece of evidence for the formation of a chemically equilibrated QGP in heavy ion collisions is the enhanced production of hadrons carrying strange quarks~\cite{Andronic:2017pug}.
-It is believed that in small collision systems such as proton-proton collisions, strange quarks are not produced thermally in sufficient numbers and therefore strange hadron production is suppressed.
-Although in the kinetic description above the three light flavors are all taken to be massless, the chemical equilibration rate can be used to estimate the necessary life time (and system size) for the creation of the chemically equilibrated QGP.
-The results in Ref.~\cite{Kurkela:2018xxd} show that the plasma may reach chemical equilibrium for particle multiplicities down to $dN_\text{ch}/d\eta \sim 10^2$.
+Finally, an important piece of evidence for the formation of a chemically equilibrated QGP in heavy-ion collisions is the enhanced production of hadrons carrying strange quarks~\cite{Andronic:2017pug}.
+It is believed that in small collision systems such as proton-proton collisions, strange quarks are not produced thermally in sufficient numbers and therefore that strange hadron production is suppressed.
+Although in the previous kinetic description the three light flavors are all taken to be massless, the chemical equilibration rate can be used to estimate the necessary life time (and system size) for the creation of the chemically equilibrated QGP.
+The results in Ref.~\cite{Kurkela:2018xxd} showed that the plasma may reach chemical equilibrium for particle multiplicities down to $dN_\text{ch}/d\eta \sim 10^2$.
 Strange hadron production in such high multiplicity proton-proton collisions will be tested in future runs of the LHC~\cite{Citron:2018lsq}.